 Open Disk Utility in the Utilities folder:

-If you are prompted for adding volume to a container or adding a partition, select Partition:
+If you are prompted to add volume to a container/adding a partition, select Partition:

 Click “+” to add in a partition:

 Select the size of the new Boot Camp partition, give it a name, and select the format as ExFAT.
 When the Winclone image is restored, the format will automatically be changed to NTFS.
-Note that the size of the partition can be any size that is large enough to hold the data used in the Boot Camp partition that is being migrated.
+Note that the size of the partition can be any size that is large enough to hold the data used in the migrated Boot Camp partition.

 Confirm the addition on the new partition by verifying that a new partition will be added and the Mac volume will be resized: